ryanwooj/frontend-interview-prompt/README.md

 Fork this project and clone it into your own repository.

 Please use any front-end framework you are comfortable with.
-We suggest using https://material.io and making use of the established components there.
+We suggest getting started with [material-ui](https://material-ui.com/) as they have many of the the components pre-built.
+If you are using a different framework, there are usually equivalent libraries for material design.

 If you choose to start from scratch the font-type is: [Roboto](https://fonts.google.com/specimen/Roboto),

 ## Things we are looking for
 - [ ] Are the margins and padding similar to the image?
 Were the colors close?